 SERVICE TO BE PROVIDED

-3.0 The Seller, under the terms and conditions stipulated herein, will furnish and sell to the Consumer and the Consumer shall receive and purchase from the Seller at the Point of Delivery, all electric power and energy which the Consumer shall require for the operation of Consumer’s natural gas compressor electric motor driver (the "Driver") to the extent that Seller shall have such power and energy and facilities available
+3.0 The Seller, under the terms and conditions stipulated herein, will furnish and sell to the Consumer and the Consumer shall receive and purchase from the Seller at the Point of Delivery, all electric power and energy which the Consumer shall require for the operation of Consumer’s natural gas compressor electric motor driver (the "Driver") [to the extent that Seller shall have such power and energy and facilities available] Where is this language in the tariffs?

+3.1 All electric power and energy supplied and service rendered to the Consumer by Seller shall be delivered, rendered in accordance with the (a) until the Merger is consummated, terms and conditions of this Agreement and Rate Schedule 19 (RS#19) annexed hereto and incorporated by reference in this Agreement and (b) following the Merger, the terms and conditions of this Agreement and Rate Schedule 21 (RS#21), both Rate Schedules (the “Rate Schedules”) being subject to Article XVI, and otherwise in accordance with this Article V. For the purposes of this Agreement, the Merger shall be deemed to be consummated upon the execution of all material closing documents required for the Merger by Tri-State and _______________.

-3.1 The "Date of Initial Service" under this Agreement shall be the commencement of the billing period immediately following approval of the Agreement pursuant to Section 16.1 and the written notification by Consumer to Seller that the facilities described in Section 1.0 are ready for service.
+3.2 The "Date of Initial Service" under this Agreement shall be the commencement of the billing period immediately following approval of the Agreement pursuant to Section 16.1 and the written notification by Consumer to Seller that the facilities described in Section 1.0 are ready for service.

-3.2 The electric power and energy to be furnished hereunder shall be three-phase, alternating current, at a nominal frequency of sixty (60) hertz and will be delivered to the Consumer at a nominal delivery voltage of 115,000 volts.
+3.3 The electric power and energy to be furnished hereunder shall be three-phase, alternating current, at a nominal frequency of sixty (60) hertz and will be delivered to the Consumer at a nominal delivery voltage of 115,000 volts.